-Alan Hoffman serves as chairman and managing partner of Blank Rome LLP.
-In this capacity, he oversees the Firm’s day-to-day operations, implements the Firm’s growth strategy for its expanding national and international platform, and manages the overall leadership, direction, profitability, and culture of the Firm.
-Alan was named chairman in 2014, and has served as managing partner since 2011.
+Alan Hoffman serves as chairman and immediate past managing partner of Blank Rome LLP.
+As chairman, he oversees a number of strategic initiatives, including the Firm’s growth plan for its expanding platform, lateral recruiting and integration efforts, and maintaining and promoting the Firm’s culture.
+Alan was named chairman in 2014, and served as managing partner from 2011 to 2018.
 He served as co-chairman from 2008 to 2013, and as the Firm’s litigation department head from 1996 to 2008.

 In recognition of his achievements and contributions as a business and civic leader, Alan has received the following designations:

 - 2018 “Influencer of Law: Lifetime Achievement” – The Philadelphia Inquirer

 - 2018 “Lifetime Achievement Winner” – The Legal Intelligencer

 - 2018 “Judge Learned Hand Award” – American Jewish Committee Philadelphia/Southern New Jersey

 - 2017 “Distinguished Leader” – The Legal Intelligencer

 - 2016 “Most Admired CEO” – Philadelphia Business Journal